mercandev/minimal-api-url-filter-management/README.md

 - Querying the entered url on Redis
 - Adding the entered url to Redis
 - Deleting the entered url on Redis
-- Updating the entered url on Redis (Next Features 🖖)
+- Updating the entered url on Redis
-- Listing all urls on Redis (Next Features 🖖)
+- Listing all urls on Redis

 ##  Methods